 Baking Squad (give us your top 3 bakes in the form)

 Do you want to be our “comfort manager” and fill the artist, delegate and staff stomachs with joy and sugar?
 Join the cake team and bake fresh and delicious treats every day of the festival.
 This position is probably the most appreciated one.

 What do we expect from you?

-- That you participate in meetings/required training before the festival.
+- That you attend meetings / training before the festival.

-- We ask you to wear the Borealis T-shirt when you are working so the audience will know who they can ask.
+- We ask you to wear your Borealis T-shirt at work so the public knows who to ask.